StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## View permissions

 View permissions allow for CRUD operations on StackState Views.
 They can be set for a specific view or all views \(`everything`\).
+The table below lists all view permissions and the [predefined roles](/configure/security/rbac/rbac_roles.md#predefined-roles) that they are applied to.

-See also the full list of [system permissions](rbac_permissions.md#system-permissions).
+See also the list of [system permissions](rbac_permissions.md#system-permissions).

 | Permission | Purpose | Guest | Power user | Admin | Platform Admin |
 | :--- | :--- | :---: | :---: | :---: | :---: |